gdxbs/CuttingEdge/README.md

 # Cutting Edge: Garment Pattern Recognition System

+> **New!** We now have a [simplified version](README_SIMPLE.md) that's perfect for beginners in computer vision and reinforcement learning.
+If you're new to these fields, we recommend starting with the simplified system.

 ## Overview

 Cutting Edge is a computer vision system that analyzes garment patterns and cloth materials using deep learning.
 The system helps in garment manufacturing by recognizing pattern types, detecting key features, and estimating dimensions for optimal pattern placement on cloth materials to minimize waste.